-Its location within the Donegal Gaeltacht (an Irish speaking area), on the eastern shore of the Fanad Peninsula, is truly breathtaking.
-No wonder it’s a highlight of the Wild Atlantic Way.
+With its location in the Donegal Gaeltacht (an Irish speaking area) on the eastern shore of windswept Fanad Peninsula simply exquisite, it’s little wonder that this lighthouse is a Wild Atlantic Way highlight.

-Give yourself plenty of time here.
-Time to take in the spectacular scenery.
-To explore the wild and wonderful natural world around you: the area is regularly visited by whales, porpoises and dolphins.
-To learn more about Fanad Head lighthouse and this very special area in the small Visitor Centre at the lighthouse.
-Or really take time out and enjoy a stay far away from it all in one of the lightkeepers’ houses.
+Give yourself plenty of time in this coastal corner.
+Time to take in the sensational scenery and really explore the wild and wonderful natural world around you – this area is regularly visited by whales, porpoises and dolphins.
+Learn more about Fanad Head Lighthouse and this remote, rugged area in the cosy visitor centre.
+Or to truly get away from it all, enjoy a relaxing stay at one of the characterful lightkeepers’ houses.